 Laser Community – the TRUMPF laser magazine

-- Sensors: Monitor, adjust, document - The boom in process sensors is giving a whole new edge to laser material processing.
-Why are we using more and more sensors, and what impact is it having on the world of manufacturing?
+- Sensor systems: Monitoring, readjusting, documenting – the boom in process sensor systems is giving a whole new edge to laser processing.
+Why are there more and more sensors, and what impact is that having on the world of production?

-- The new light source: A new kind of window glass from Saint-Gobain lets in lots of light and strongly reduces heat losses.
-All it took was an impossible laser optic.
+- The new light source: A new window glass from Saint-Gobain lets through lots of light and also significantly reduces heat loss.
+All it took was impossible laser optics.

-- Prof. Albert Stolow: In the interview the molecular researcher says: "Delving into the fundamentals of nature is almost akin to a religious experience".
+- Prof. Albert Stolow: in an in-depth interview, the molecular researcher states, "A look at the fundamentals of nature is almost akin to a religious experience".

 - Industry 4.0: Data, light, and the factory of the future – Factories are getting smarter, more digital, and more flexible.
 Lasers are the ideal tool for Industry 4.0.